Best-performing energy stocks: May 2023

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Energy stocks can be hot and cold, but when they’re hot, they can move as quickly as any tech stock.
 And it’s a popular sector to trade when oil prices skyrocket or geopolitical tensions ratchet up, as prices can become highly volatile and traders jump into the action.

 Because of that volatility, a list of the best performers won’t tell you which stocks will do well in the future, but many of the top energy stocks remain the “best of breed” for years.
 And sometimes energy companies attract a big name investor or two, such as legendary Warren Buffett, who has been acquiring shares in Occidental Petroleum in the recent past.

 Below are the best-performing energy stocks, which includes exclusively energy stocks from the Energy Select Sector SPDR Fund ETF (XLE).
-Last year was phenomenal for oil and gas stocks, but has the sector peaked or will it continue to outperform into 2023?
+Last year was phenomenal for oil and gas stocks, and here are the top performers so far in 2023.

 Best energy stocks as of May 2023

 |Marathon Petroleum (MPC)||4.8%|

 |Baker Hughes (BKR)||-1.0%|

 |Occidental Petroleum (OXY)||-2.3%|

 Should you invest in the hottest energy stocks?